islasola/mockdoc/apis/examples.md

 ## Get

+> 📘 Notes
+>
+> For serverless clusters, you should always use an API key as the token.
+> For dedicated clusters, you should use your database access credentials separated by a colon (:), such as `user:password`, as the token.

-Get a specified entity whose ID is an integer:
+- Get a specified entity whose ID is an integer.

 ```shell
 curl --request POST \